 Armando’s lawyers maintained Britany lied about what happened to her coworker and claimed she was the one responsible for shooting him — allegations she has denied.

-On May 26, Armando was convicted of Amerault's murder.
-He faces life in prison without the possibility of parole when he’s sentenced.
+In May 2022, Armando was convicted of Amerault's murder and was sentenced to life in prison without the possibility of parole.